Braves vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado has put up 138 hits with 24 doubles, two triples, 26 home runs and 37 walks.
-He has driven in 87 runs with two stolen bases.
+- Arenado has 140 hits with 25 doubles, two triples, 26 home runs and 37 walks.
+He has driven in 87 runs with three stolen bases.

 Arenado Recent Games